 Set a date and time for the webinar.
 If you’re trying to go global with your reach, pick a time that can accommodate people from different time zones and publicize it well in advance.

-You might want to think about how you want people to register.
-There must be an option to register for the webinar so you can get a tentative idea of how many people are interested and plan to tune into your webinar.
+There must be an option to register for the webinar so you can get a tentative idea of how many people are interested and plan to tune in.
 A registration process that is quick and easy will obviously drive a higher number of registrations.

-This one’s for the presenter: The last few days before the webinar should not be spent getting things in order, or formulating the content; that should be taken care of well in advance so there’s time to spare for rehearsals.
 Rehearsing will help you master your content before you dive into the webinar.
 So be sure to practice in front of the webcam.
-See how you appear in the video, whether you’re using too many hand gestures or too few.
-Make sure your voice is clear and audible.
+See how you appear in the video and make sure your voice is clear and audible.

-Follow this checklist and rest assured, you’ve taken care of everything.
+Get ready for showtime!
+Follow this checklist and you can rest assured you’ve taken care of everything.
 A well-conducted webinar can be a great boost to your business.
-On the other hand, a dismal webinar experience will leave a very poor aftertaste of your brand.
-Thus, it’s best to be well prepared with a fool-proof webinar plan!
-Good Luck!
+On the other hand, a dismal webinar experience will leave a very poor aftertaste regarding your brand.
+Thus, it’s best to be well-prepared with a foolproof webinar plan.
+Good luck out there!

 At vFairs.com, we strive to build a top-class online event platform that will help event organizers make memorable connections with their target audience.
 We’re obsessed with taking out the hassle normally associated with physical events and leaving organizers and exhibitors to focus on what’s most important: engagement with the audience.

 Get in touch with an expert to learn more about vFairs here.